UrbanInstitute/nccs/faq.md

 The IRS issues and maintains the official database of NTEE codes that have been assigned to nonprofits.
 You can look up your official NTEE code in the [IRS 990 Business Master File](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf).

+You may find ProPublica's Nonprofit Explorer useful if you are searching for information on individual organizations or looking for completed 990 forms: https://projects.propublica.org/nonprofits/

 ### How can I change my current code?